SuperCuber/dotter/README.md

 SUBCOMMANDS:
     deploy      Deploy the files to their respective targets.
-This is the default subcommand diff        Print the differences that will result when running a deploy (in templates only).
-Does not actually execute the deploy
-    help        Prints this message or the help of the given subcommand(s) init        Initialize global.toml with a single package containing all the files in the current directory pointing to a dummy value and a local.toml that selects that package undeploy    Delete all deployed files from their target locations.
-Note that this operates on all files that are currently in cache
-    watch       Run continuously, watching the repository for changes and re-deploying as soon as they happen
+This is the default subcommand help        Prints this message or the help of the given subcommand(s) init        Initialize global.toml with a single package containing all the files in the current directory pointing to a dummy value and a local.toml that selects that package undeploy    Delete all deployed files from their target locations.
+Note that this operates on all files that are currently in cache watch       Run continuously, watching the repository for changes and deploying as soon as they happen.
+Can be ran with `--dry-run`
 ```

 # Contributing